DigInitiatives/ChrysCamVids/README.md

 `30 */4 * * * /usr/bin/py /home/pi/autodropbox.py`

 Our BASH will run at 10 minutes past, every four hours; our Dropbox script will run at 30 minutes past, every four hours.

+###Optional but recommended: set a reboot

+Sometimes, things can get messed up if your Pi is just constantly running forever.
+Also, some USB cameras have weird compatibility issues that are solved with a simple reboot.
+I recommend that you add another simple script that reboots your Pi once a day before your script runs so that things are always fresh, as they say.

+Make a file called reboot.sh:

+`nano reboot.sh`

+Type this in the file:

+`sudo reboot`

+Hit ctrl + x to save and quit.
+Now, open up your crontab again with `crontab -e` and add a line that runs your reboot script once a day:

+`0 10 * * * /home/pi/reboot.sh`

+This sets it to reboot at 10:00 am every morning.

 ## 10. Here comes trouble